nagasudhirpulla/taming_python/blog/skills/postgres_docker.md

 ## PostgreSQL docker image installation

--   Install docker in the machine
+-   Install docker in the machine. docker desktop can also be used
 -   PostgreSQL docker image can be found in docker hub at [https://hub.docker.com/_/postgres](https://hub.docker.com/_/postgres)
 -   Pull docker image using `docker pull postgres`
 -   A specific version of docker can be installed using tags like `docker pull postgres:17` .
 The supported tags can be found at [https://hub.docker.com/_/postgres/tags](https://hub.docker.com/_/postgres/tags)